zhs1990/NODE/20170606/20170606react/README.md

 <!--
 ## Developing Components in Isolation

-Usually, in an app, you have a lot of UI components, and each of them has many different states.
+Usually, in an app, you have a lot of UI todo-components, and each of them has many different states.
 For an example, a simple button component could have following states:

 * With a text label.